Easy Whole Wheat Cornbread Pancakes

 Instructions

-- In a large bowl, measure or weigh out the whole wheat flour.
-Add the cornmeal, baking powder, and salt.
+- In a large bowl, add the whole wheat flour, cornmeal, baking powder, and salt.
 Whisk the ingredients together until combined.
 Set aside.1 ½ cups white whole wheat flour, ½ cup yellow cornmeal, 1 ½ tsp baking powder, ½ tsp kosher salt

 - In a medium bowl, add the oil.
 In the same measuring spoon that you measured the oil, measure out the honey.
 The residual oil will help keep the honey from sticking to the tablespoon.2 TBS avocado oil, 2 TBS honey